-(2) The Government may by notification constitute a tariff regulatory commission under this Act for determination of tariff in the provision of goods and services in a public utility industry where competition is either restricted or the prices of such goods or services are determined by the government or an entity owned or controlled by the government, and shall assign such functions to such commission as it may by notification provide.
+(2) The Government may from time to time constitute tariff regulatory commissions under this Act for determination of tariffs in the provision of goods and services in public utility industries where competition is either restricted or the prices of such goods or services are determined by the government or an entity owned or controlled by the government, and shall assign such functions to such commission as it may by notification provide.
+The provisions of this Act, save and except the provisions of Parts V and VIII of this Act, shall apply to such tariff regulatory commissions as if they are regulatory commissions under this Act.